German FA in turmoil after embattled president steps down

 The changing of the guard in the boardroom comes with the DFB already in the midst of upheaval in its sporting leadership.

-With long-serving national team coach Joachim Loew set to step down after the upcoming European Championship, the DFB are currently in the middle of negotiations to hire Bayern Munich boss Hansi Flick as his successor.
+With long-serving Germany coach Joachim Loew stepping down after the upcoming European Championship, the DFB is in the middle of negotiations to hire Bayern Munich boss Hansi Flick as his successor.